Wednesday, October 16, 2019

 Enemy.
 One of the Werelupes glowed red in Hyren’s visor as he tagged it.
 Then another, and another.
 Enemy, enemy, enemy.
 His eyes darted around the room at an almost frantic pace as he searched for Terra, hot anger building in his nerves, his body preparing for battle.

-He did a double-take when he saw a smaller, pale-skinned, brown-haired figure huddled among a handful of the creatures.
+He did a double-take when he saw a smaller, pale-skinned, figure huddled among a handful of the creatures.
 “Terra,” Hyren breathed.
 His antennae twitched.
 A moment later the human’s shape registered green.
 Ally.

 “Terra?”
 Blynn asked.
 “Where?!”